The 2026 Mary Parker Follett Conversation on Creative Democracy

 Many have suggested that Follett was ahead of her time.
 We maintain that Follett was right on time—both for her time and for ours.
 Today, the promise of democracy as a way of life and as a creative experience seem as elusive as ever, yet the world is ever more interdependent and more people than ever seem to be ready for a conception of democracy that is authentic and meaningful, from the most intimate spaces of our lives through the global.

-You are cordially invited to propose team ideas for the 2026 Mary Parker Follett Conversation, which is planned for fall 2026.
+You are cordially invited to the 2026 Mary Parker Follett Conversation, which is planned for Fall 2026.
 The overall guiding question for the event is:

 How can we fulfill the promise of democracy as a creative experience, one that releases both personal and social potential, from the local to the global level?